-On September 22, 1988, an eleven year old girl was abducted from a Dorchester, Massachusetts bus stop and raped.
-She described the assailant as a slim, tall, light-skinned black man in his early twenties or late teens, with short hair, and a long and narrow, clean-shaven face.
+On September 22, 1988, an 11-year-old girl was abducted from a Dorchester, Massachusetts bus stop and raped.
+She described the assailant as a slim, tall, light-skinned black man in his early 20s or late teens, with short hair, and a long and narrow, clean-shaven face.
 She also said that he had one crossed-eye and was wearing pinkish pants and a shirt with white and red, perhaps with a college emblem on it.

 On the morning of September 23, 1988, the victim was driven around her neighborhood with police to see if she could find someone who matched her description of the assailant.
 The victim spotted Marvin Mitchell and thought that he had a crossed-eye, which was later proven to be untrue.
 Mitchell also had a mustache and goatee and the victim was positive that her assailant was clean shaven.
 Nevertheless, Mitchell was picked up on an unrelated and unfounded charge of public drinking.
 The investigating officers took a Polaroid of Mitchell upon his arrest, a procedure not typical for public drinking arrests.
 This photo was shown to the victim, who then identified Mitchell as the perpetrator.